 You might be asking: what does transforming through the critical social encounter mean for me?

 Anthroposophy is intended to be a way of thought, a path of knowledge and human wisdom.
-Over time each of us, humanity, the earth and the cosmos undergo metamorphosis – transformation.
+(Anthroposophy is a path of knowledge that aims to lead the spiritual in the human being to the spiritual in the cosmos.
+It arises in the human being as a need of the heart and the feelings.)
+Over time each of us, humanity, the earth, and the cosmos undergo metamorphosis – transformation.
 The social encounter involves warmth of heart and courage to step into the new.

 How can we apply anthroposophical understanding to this experience?

-The anthroposophical path invites in us gratitude for that which comes to us, opening a path of discovery into esoteric knowledge.
-The greater our understanding and compassion for the ways of destiny, the finer our sensitivity becomes for what human life is.
+The anthroposophical path invites gratitude for that which comes to us, opening a path of discovery to esoteric knowledge.
+The greater our understanding and compassion for the ways of destiny, the finer our sensitivity to what human life is.
 We grow this capacity by understanding our human story often through the story of others.
 As we listen to each conference speaker a new social creativity is invited in.
-If we want to share a future then our future begins at the threshold of the Critical Social Encounter.
+If we want to share a future, then our future begins at the threshold of the Critical Social Encounter.
 It is a turning point where our individual and cultural transformations are made possible.
-Our ‘I’ is encouraged to develop in dialogue with another ‘I’ ; to grow beyond oneself is to transform.
+Our ‘I’ is encouraged to develop in dialogue with another ‘I’; to grow beyond oneself is to transform.

 Introducing conference 2021

-- Experience the warmth of the ‘I’ in yourself and in the other throughout conference
+- Experience the warmth of the ‘I’ in yourself and in the other throughout the conference

 - Facilitated themed break-out discussion sessions to engage with and develop what arises.
 Listen and take part as you feel inspired

-- Theatre and musical evening performances from local and national performers, musicians, eurythmists, including Rudolf Steiner’s Mystery drama (scene 4 from The Portal of Initiation)
+- Theatre and musical evening performances from local and national performers, musicians, and eurythmists, including Rudolf Steiner’s Mystery Drama (scene 4 from The Portal of Initiation)

-- Optional afternoon excursions to the Hamilton Gardens and River Ridge Birthing Centre – something unique from Hamilton.
+- Optional afternoon excursions to the Hamilton Gardens and River Ridge Birthing Centre – something unique in Hamilton.

 Hello from Kirikiriroa Hamilton

-We begin conference with registration welcome desk open from 3pm on Thursday 7th October.
+We begin the conference with the registration welcome desk open from 3pm on Thursday 7th October.
 The welcome and opening pōwhiri is at 4pm followed by dinner and the opening evening’s events.
-Conference closes with lunch on Sunday at 1pm.
+The Conference closes with lunch on Sunday at 1pm.

 These must be pre-booked as a group and we have a staged process: